 Zero Point — Historical Background

-Before our study group convenes, there are a few helpful materials to set the proper historical context for our conversation about unlearning racism.
+Before our study group convenes, there are a few helpful materials to set the proper historical context for our conversation about understanding whiteness and unlearning racism.

 Episodes 1-4 of “Seeing White” podcast series from Scene On Radio